Characters: Pokémon: Generation IV Families

 - Physical God: The most powerful Pokémon is in a physical form that can be fought.

-- Purposely Overpowered: One of the most powerful even among Olympus Mons — not surprising from a Pokémon that's literally God.
-Of course, you'll never see it in the Battle Tower, official tournaments, or random Wifi.
+- One of the most powerful even among Olympus Mons — not surprising from a Pokémon that's literally God.
+Of course, you'll never see it in the Battle Tower, most official tournaments, or random Wi Fi.

-- In Pokémon Conquest, you're forced to use it for the final battle with Nobunaga, so it gets a 70% link rate, awesome stats, Judgment hits all eight tiles around it and ignores type resistances, and its Omnipotent ability grants it various Status Buffs including HP recovery every turn.
-If you lost, it'd pretty much have to be on purpose.
+- In Pokémon Conquest, you're forced to use it for the final battle with Nobunaga, so it gets a 70% link rate and awesome stats, Judgment hits all eight tiles around it and ignores type resistances, and its Omnipotent ability grants it various buffs including HP recovery every turn.
+If you lose, it'd pretty much have to be on purpose.

 - Single Specimen Species: As the original Pokémon that created the universe, this is assumed.

 - Truly Single Parent: In the Sinnoh Mythos, it is said that it created Dialga, Palkia, Giratina, Mesprit, Uxie, and Azelf.
-Whether or not it created other Legendaries is still up for debate.
-In Pokémon HeartGold and SoulSilver, it will even create an egg containing another Dialga, Palkia, or Giratina if you take it to the Ruins of Alph.
+Whether or not it created other Legendaries is unknown.
+In HeartGold and SoulSilver, it will even create an egg containing another Dialga, Palkia, or Giratina if you take it to the Ruins of Alph.